Train Trip from Irkutsk to Ulan-Ude

 Irkutsk Train station

 It is cold outside and inside as well; A couple more layers of clothing would have been a good idea.
 At 0500 the train station is crowded with several dark skinned nomadic looking people who have probably spent the night waiting for connections.
 Jeff and I grab a seat next to them.
 Trans Siberian train Irkutsk Ulan-Ude We are waiting for train 134, the same train that we arrived on a couple days earlier.
-It will be a 7 hour trip through the mountains, past Lake Baikal and on to Ulan-Ude near the Mongolian border.
-Jeff has been giving me a hard time the whole trip for booking Platzkartny(3rd class) on this leg instead of first or second class.
-I didn’t think too much about this until I saw how crowded train 134 was when we arrived.
-Also I had difficulty getting tickets for this leg as the trains were fully booked.
+It will be a 7-hour trip through the mountains, past Lake Baikal and on to Ulan-Ude near the Mongolian border.
+We booked Platzkartny(3rd class) on this leg, having decided before we left to try all forms of train travel on this trip.
+I also had difficulty getting tickets for this leg as the trains were fully booked.

 At 0600 we take the tunnel to platform 3, go through the boarding routine and enter wagon number 12.
-Whoooa!!!!
-Wagon 12 smells like an Army barracks after a 2 week bivouac, and I’m not inside yet!
+And… wow!!
+The moment the door opens, it smells like an Army barracks after a two‑week field exercise, and I’m not inside yet!
 As I climb the steps and look down the long corridor, all I can see are bed sheets and feet hanging out of the bunks.
-I do my best to dodge the bodies that are dangling from the open bunks, but every once in a while my head bangs into the feet hanging from the upper bunks.
+I do my best to dodge the bodies that are dangling from the open bunks, but every once in a while, my head bangs into the feet hanging from the upper bunks.

 Trans-Siberian Train Platskartny 3rd class